-In Oklahoma City, attorney Angela Singleton aggressively defends clients accused of all types of crimes.
-She also represents people in ineffective assistance of counsel cases, either taking over during an ongoing criminal case or appealing a conviction.
+In Oklahoma City, our attorneys aggressively defend clients accused of all types of crimes.
+We also represent people in ineffective assistance of counsel cases, either taking over during an ongoing criminal case or appealing a conviction.
 Reach out today to schedule a consultation with an OKC ineffective assistance of counsel attorney.

 What Is Ineffective Assistance of Counsel?

 The Sixth Amendment of the U.S. Constitution guarantees defendants in criminal cases the right to a fair trial.
 As part of this right, the United States Supreme Court has held that criminal defendants in both state and federal cases have the right to be represented by an attorney.
 More importantly, this right to counsel is the right to effective assistance of counsel.

 At its core, ineffective assistance of counsel means that an attorney representing a defendant in a criminal case did not act competently.
 If an individual can prove that they received ineffective assistance of counsel, then the remedy for this violation of their constitutional rights might be to overturn or vacate their criminal conviction.

 Under federal law, the standard for ineffective assistance of counsel requires proof that (1) counsel’s performance was deficient; and (2) this deficient performance must have prejudiced the defense to an extent that the defendant was deprived of a fair trial.
 Oklahoma has adopted this rule, which is known as the Strickland rule.